etkal/PKITool/README.md

 - Basic utility to create certificates

 - OpenSSL
-  - This app requires OpenSSL to be located in your ~/ssl (or ~/ssl-debug) directory.
+  - This app requires OpenSSL.
+    - Download and unpack OpenSSL 1.1.1(x).
-    - Download OpenSSL and in a terminal window run the provided build script in the Resources folder.
+    - In a terminal window go to the openssl-1.1.1(x) directory and run the provided build script (from the Resources folder).
-    - Pass --debug to build a debug version (though this project does not currently use that).
+    - Pass --debug to build a debug version.
-    - Create a symlink in the project folder to your ssl folder.
+    - Create an "ssl" symlink in the project folder to your ssl folder (e.g. `ln -s ~/ssl ./ssl`)
   - The APIs used here are compatible with OpenSSL 1.1.1.
-- Usage
+- Usage examples:

 ```
 ========================================================================